Outdoor Advertising Control

 Unified Commercial Development Permit Waiver

-During the 2017 Legislative Session, HB355 amended portions of the Utah Outdoor Advertising Act affecting Commercial Developments.
-This website explains these changes.
+During the 2017 Legislative Session, HB355 amended portions of the Utah Outdoor Advertising Act.
+These amendments modified portions of Utah Code §72-7-504.6, designating certain qualifying commercial centers as Unified Commercial Developments (UCDs).

 May 2017 the Outdoor Advertising Control program won a national award for the below video from the National Alliance of Highway Beautification Agencies.
 2017 Process Improvement Award.